 Fraserhead is one of those rare people – someone who readily and happily admits to preferring style over substance.

-Raised in the 1970s on a musical diet of The Beatles, Beach Boys, Elton John, and random muzak cassettes his parents played in their Volkswagen Kombi, in the 1980s his tastes slowly shifted to Duran Duran, Prince, New Order, Run DMC, Pet Shop Boys, and then on to Bailter Space, Stone Roses, Happy Mondays, Public Enemy, and PWEI (without becoming a goth or wigger).
+Raised in the 1970s on a musical diet of The Beatles, Beach Boys, Elton John, and random muzak cassettes his parents played in family Volkswagen Kombi, in the 1980s his tastes slowly shifted to Duran Duran, Prince, New Order, Run DMC, Pet Shop Boys, and then on to Bailter Space, Stone Roses, Happy Mondays, Public Enemy, and PWEI (without becoming a goth or wigger).

 In 1990 he started doing shows on RDU, and despite being kicked off air a few times in the early days has done shows ever since.
 Highlights from the early days at RDU include those memorable parties at The Worcester Bar, a programme director pronouncing that “dance music doesn’t work on the radio because the songs are too long”, and occasional listeners calling up to complain that “rap music isn’t isn’t relevant to New Zealand so stop playing it”.

 These days you will find Fraserhead with a cognac in hand whilst gardening, listening to bleepy beats, and wondering if Arsenal will ever win the Champions League.